stefan-kolb/paas-profiles/README.md

 ### Hosting

 An object that describes the different provided hosting styles of the PaaS.
-Values can be `public` for a shared publicly hosted service and `private` for a service that is deployed per customer or on premises.
+Values can be `public` for a shared (multi-tenant) publicly hosted service, `vps` for a virtual private cloud deployment (single-tenant), and `private` for a service that can be deployed on premises.

 ### Scaling